ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/top-down-n1/application-1.md

 Value = 12779520
 ```

-The next section demonstrates how to collect metics for performance analysis.
+The next section demonstrates how to collect metrics for performance analysis.